 Food in South Korea: Vegetarian Nightmare

 Being a vegetarian whilst travelling in Korea was really difficult.
 It has most definitely been the hardest country to find food with no meat or fish.
 Even harder than other countries I found difficult such as Taiwan and Brazil.
-If you share my dilemma, you might want to read about my tales with the food in South Korea.
+If you share my dilemma, you might want to read this post all to do with vegetarian food in South Korea.

 Most Korean restaurants will serve a few different dishes . . . well.
 Therefore, if you are looking for a certain type of food then you need to find this type of restaurant.

-Why did I find food in South Korea so difficult?
+Why was finding vegetarian food in South Korea so difficult?

 If you are wanting to eat local then you are going to have a problem.
 It’s handy to have a non-vegetarian friend with you to try food in South Korea to check if they have fish in it.